tanausu-dpa/Convolution/README.md

          o yequi: True if the distance between nodes in the Y axis is constant.
 It speeds up the convolution.
 If the user lies, the result is wrong.
+         o copy: If must create a copy of the input data.
+Must be a bool.
+Default is no copying

          * Example: primary mirror degradation.